MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-disaggregated.md

 4. In **Cluster Nodes**, define a list of computers to add to the cluster.
 5. In **Summary**, confirm the settings and then select **Finish**.

 If you want to add additional nodes to the SOFS cluster, VMM automatically discovers any disks associated with the node.
 When you modify a storage pool and select the new disks to add, VMM makes those disks available to the hosts and VMs that use the share supported by that pool.
-For more information about adding nodes to a SOFS, see [Manage scale-out file server (SOFS) in the VMM fabric](sofs.md).
+[Learn more](sofs.md) about adding nodes to a SOFS.

 ### Add an existing SOFS cluster with S2D enabled